 Only the student organization was in a position to lead the exploitation of these opportunities.
 This they did on 13 May 1954 in a violent demonstration against the National Service Ordinance.
 Five hundred demonstrated and twenty-six were injured (six police and twenty students).
-Forty-four boys and one girl were arrested, all over sixteen.
-15 All were released next day on bail.
-Later, 1,000 locked themselves into the Chung Cheng High School, and were forced out next day.
-16
+Forty-four boys and one girl were arrested, all over sixteen.13 All were released next day on bail.
+Later, 1,000 locked themselves into the Chung Cheng High School, and were forced out next day.14

 On 18 May a delegation fifty-five strong demanded that students be exempted from National Service.
-Their request was refused.
-17 advancing the summer vacation by two weeks.
-Over 15,000 Chinese boys and girls were affected.19
+Their request was refused.37